Code-the-Dream-School/python-essentials-v1/lessons/05Data Cleaning and Validation.md

 **Lesson Overview**

-**Learning objective:** SStudents will learn essential data cleaning and transformation techniques in Pandas, including handling missing values, outliers, and duplicates.
+**Learning objective:** Students will learn essential data cleaning and transformation techniques in Pandas, including handling missing values, outliers, and duplicates.
 They will also use pivot tables, the `apply()` method, and column-wise operations to reshape and enrich datasets.

 ### Topics